 Ticks (Ixodida) are tiny parasitic arachnids that are found all over the world.
 They prefer warm, humid habitats.
 Around 900 tick species are known worldwide.
-All species are blood-sucking ectoparasites that infest vertebrates, including humans as hosts.
+All species are blood-sucking ectoparasites that seek out vertebrates as hosts, including humans.
 Many types of ticks are carriers of dangerous diseases and infect tens of thousands of people every year.

 Common Ticks in North America Include: